paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-003-hawaii.md

 Section 721b, act July 18, 1950, ch.
 466, title I, § 103, 64 Stat.
 345, ratified all legislation enacted by Legislature of Territory of Hawaii dealing with subject matter of sections 721 to 722 of this title.

 Section 722, acts July 10, 1937, ch.
 484, 50 Stat.
-508; July 18, 1950, title II, § 202(a), 64 Stat.
+508; July 18, 1950, ch.
+466, title II, § 202(a), 64 Stat.
 345, gave Legislature of Territory of Hawaii power to create public corporate authorities to engage in slum clearance, or housing undertaking.

 Section 723, act June 27, 1934, ch.
 847, § 214, as added Apr.
 23, 1949, ch.
 89, § 2(a), 63 Stat.
 57, and amended, related to insurance of mortgages on property in Hawaii.
 See [section 1715d of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1715d&num=0&edition=prelim), Banks and Banking.